wpappsec/www/README.md

 The ultimate WordPress Application Security guide for WordPress CMS admins.

-Most of our community engaugment is here https://www.reddit.com/user/WPAPPSEC/
+Most of our community engagement is here https://www.reddit.com/user/WPAPPSEC/

 ## Why?